-Boring, but Practical: The book highly recommends using a crowbar as a melee weapon over more exotic weaponry, due to its reach, balance, and ablity to tear down any blockades that people might have set up.
-Yes, Gordon Freeman was right.
+Boring but Practical: The book highly recommends using a crowbar as a melee weapon over more exotic weaponry, due to its reach, balance, and ability to tear down any blockades that people might have set up.

 Also, guns are only recommended when stealth is not a concern, as the noise will attract more zombies.
 The best type of gun to use would be a scoped semi-automatic rifle with a suppressor.
-The book specifically calls out automatic weapons as being not particularly useful: why fire a spray of bullets when you only need one well-placed shot to kill a zombie?
-Hitting a zombie anywhere else is a waste of ammo, as zombies don't feel pain, and for a zombie, it's not even that.
-The goal is to kill your target.
-As the Guide states they don't feel pain, and don't have any need for internal organs besides their brain.
-Shooting them in the chest is literally useless.
+The book specifically calls out automatic weapons as being not particularly useful: Why fire a spray of bullets when you only need one well-placed shot to kill a zombie?
+After all, hitting a zombie anywhere else is a waste of ammo.

 Bicycles are an optimal vehicle for the zombie apocalypse, being quiet, versatile, and easy to use and maintain.

 One attack on a dockyard is foiled by crane operators who place cargo containers as barriers, then drop more of them on several of the zombies.

 Brain in a Jar: Back when Marco Polo came by, Kublai Khan had a live zombie head preserved in a jar full of some kind of colorless alcohol.